Frege/frege-native-gen/README.md

   native values :: Mutable s (HashMap k v) -> STMutable s (Collection v)

+derive Serializable (HashMap k v)

 ```
 **Example 3:** `java.util.Locale` as `pure`

-1. Public static fields are resolved and generated with all lowercase characters.
+1. Static constant fields are resolved and generated with all lowercase characters.
 2. Though the class itself is pure, if any of the parameters for a method is impure such as arrays or other impure types
 or if the method is returning `void` or doesn't take any parameters or throws any checked `Exception`,
 the method will be considered as impure (here for example, `getAvailableLocales`, `getExtensionKeys`).